The dust binds - The Existential Clarity in Minimalism

 To pass on everything that no longer belongs in our lives is a loving and organic thought.
 There’s no reason for resources to stand at our place unused if they can create joy and meaningfulness with others.
 Everything we donate goes either to our local second-hand shop, recycling, or to family members (if it has sentimental value for them).
 We don’t really sell much of it.
 We feel it´s a healthy and good thing to give most of it to Ålholm church´s second-hand department.
 The money goes to the church’s social work in the parish.
 Thanks for that.
 A huge weight is lifted in passing it all on, both in the inner and outer life.

 Organizing the trap

-I would like to underline, I am not an advocate for systematic order in a Pinterest way, where everything has smart solutions and is organized with small life-hacks.
-There is a trend for a specific form of order, where t-shirts should be kept folded systematically and lie face up in the drawer so you can see everything, and products in the bathroom are organized in color and size.
-It´s about being custodian to the things you own, to be stylish in your home; it is, in the end, obsessive (and a waste of time).
+I would like to underline I am not an advocate for systematic order in a Pinterest way, where everything has smart solutions and is organized with small life hacks.
+There is a trend for a specific form of order, where t-shirts should be kept folded systematically and lie face up in the drawer so you can see everything and products in the bathroom are organized in color and size.
+It´s about being a custodian of the things you own to be stylish in your home; it is, in the end, obsessive (and a waste of time).